pullswitch/django-freeplay/README.rst

 Usage
 =====

-In the django admin, create a new tidbits **Template**.
+In the django admin, create a new freeplay **Template**.
 Start by defining the template **bits** and then write the template **code**.
 For example, let's say we want to manage a few FAQs.
 We'd create one bit like so: